qerttu/ThirtyTwo/README.md

 # My custom features
 1.15.0.4
-- New sequenced mode (Launchpad MK3 style)
+- New sequencer mode (Launchpad MK3 style)
-- Program change messages (0-32 at the moment) for scenes.
+- Program change messages (0-31 at the moment) for scenes.
 Uses track 32 channel to send the messages to.

 1.10.0.3